 Preparing and simmering the soup would take only 10 minutes of your time.
 Though you’ll need 30 minutes to roast the tomatoes and garlic, it is totally hands-free, which gives you time to cook some protein or toast some bread as a side.
 Or you can catch up on your emails or just relax 🙂

 As in my pumpkin carrot soup recipe, you wouldn’t need cream or flour to thicken this soup.
 The secret ingredient of this recipe?
 Fresh coconut meat that gives body and creamy texture to the tomato soup.

 Blending fresh coconut with roasted tomatoes is also healthier than using store-bought heavy cream or coconut cream.
 It is similar to using cashews in my spicy cauliflower soup.

 Another special ingredient of this recipe (apart from the roasted tomatoes, of course) is roasted garlic.
-It gives amazing flavors to many of my recipes like roasted garlic pesto and roasted pumpkin soup without cream.
+It gives amazing flavors to many of my recipes like roasted garlic pesto and easy roasted pumpkin soup without cream.